mbzshajib/mbzshajib/README.md

 #### **Key Management System (KMS)**

-For cryptography, there use a different type of keys DES, RSA, etc.).
-These keys' values are stored inside HSM (Hardware Security Module).
+For cryptography, there use a different type of keys DES, RSA, etc.) stored inside HSM (Hardware Security Module).
 To manage these keys and integrate with different HSM this KMS is used.
 This has been developed on specification given by Global Platform.
 I worked on customization of the module and HSM integration.
 **Technology** Spring, MyBatis, MySQL, Oracle, Smart Card, HSM, Safenet, Thales.